nandhakumar2611/mindx-inventory-docs/docs/quotes/convert-to-salesorder.md

-# Convert to Sales Order
+# **Convert to Sales Order**

-Once the customer accepts the quote or you mark it as accepted, you can convert the quote into a sales order.
-Here’s how:
+Easily convert accepted quotes into sales orders in MindX Inventory to streamline your order management.
+Follow these simple steps:

-Go to Sales on the left sidebar, and select Quotes.
+- Navigate to **Sales** in the left sidebar and select **Quotes**.
-Select the quote that you want to convert to a sales order.
+- Choose the **quote** you want to convert.
-In the Details page, click Convert and select Convert to Sales Order in the dropdown.
+- On the Details page, click the **Convert to Sales Order** button.
-You’ll be redirected to the New Sales Order page, review the details, and update any details if needed.
+- You’ll be directed to the New Sales Order page.
+Review and update details if needed.
-Click Save as Draft to save it as a draft, or Save and Send to save and send it to the customer.
+- Save your sales order by clicking Save as Draft, or choose **Save** and Send to share it directly with the customer.

-Now, once you convert the quote into a sales order, you can either send it to the customer directly or mark it as confirmed if you’ve shared it through other means and received confirmation.
+Once converted, you can either send the sales order to the customer or mark it as confirmed if you’ve received confirmation via other means.